Biography

 Since 1967, Barr has exhibited and is in the following collections that include: The Museum of Modern Art, Whitney Museum and the Whitney Biennial, Brooklyn Museum, Museum of the City of New York, Bykert Gallery, The Aldrich Contemporary Art Museum, New York Public Library, Smithsonian, Library of Congress, Chase Manhattan Bank, Getty Museum, Bill Gates Foundation, Henri Gallery, Neikrug Gallery, Newark Museum, Indianapolis Museum, Cincinnati Museum, Los Angeles Institute of Contemporary Art, International Photography Museum, New York State Museum, One World Trade Center, Center for Photography at Woodstock, Penn State University Gallery, Fine Arts Museum of the South, Huntsville Museum, Mobile Museum of Art and the John Samuels Collection.

 Grants and fellowships include: National Endowment for the Arts Fellowship (1974), Z.B.S Foundation grant recipient (1976), A.I.R.
-Committee for the Visual Arts grant recipient (1976), Champion Paper Certificate of Merit (1982), Champion Paper Bronze Metal (1983), PIA Imagination Award (1983), NJ Art Directors (1984), Max’s Kansas City Project Grant (2020), Robert Rauschenberg Grant / NY Foundation for the Arts (2020), Artist Relief Grant (2021), Barbara and Carl Zydney Grant for Artists with Disabilities (2021), and the 16th Annual Black & White Spider Awards (2021).
+Committee for the Visual Arts grant recipient (1976), Champion Paper Certificate of Merit (1982), Champion Paper Bronze Metal (1983), PIA Imagination Award (1983), NJ Art Directors (1984), Max’s Kansas City Project Grant (2020), Robert Rauschenberg Grant / NY Foundation for the Arts (2020), Artist Relief Grant (2021), Barbara and Carl Zydney Grant for Artists with Disabilities (2021), the 16th Annual Black & White Spider Awards (2021), and the London Photography Awards (2024).